stevemclaugh/preservation-torrent/README.md

 ### Metadata for all datasets, along with checksums, torrent files, and magnet links, should be available from a trusted organization.

+- It should be possible to download all metadata in a single package, whether through an API or from a periodically updated static file.

 ### It isn't necessary to include extensive metadata in each torrent.